RakhithJK/dbeaver-dbeaver-wiki/Task-Management.md

 You can change the task folder for an existing task in the task Edit dialog (use button `Back`).
 Or you can drag your task to another task folder in the View.

-Task folder as a task can be deleted with the button `Delete`.
+The task folder as a task can be deleted with the button `Delete`.

 ### Scheduling tasks